-Agency membership is required for access to most RISS resources (some exceptions include RISSafe, RISSGang, and RISS ATIX).
+Agency membership is required for access to most RISS resources (with some exceptions including RISSafe).
 Membership is a critical component to ensuring a trusted network of users as well as the integrity of the overall information sharing process and RISSNET and its related programs and applications.

 Each RISS Center has implemented a membership application and policy board approval process.
 Agency membership is typically open to all local, state, federal, and tribal law enforcement agencies; prosecution agencies; and corrections agencies, as well as multijurisdictional task forces and regulatory agencies with law enforcement or criminal investigative authority.
 However, it is important to note that membership in a RISS Center is governed by the specific RISS Center’s rules, procedures, policies, constitution, and/or bylaws.

-Law enforcement agencies may access RISSafe, the RISS Officer Safety Website, RISSGang, and other resources—after completing a thorough vetting process—without the requirement to establish RISS membership.
-In addition, individuals participating in RISS ATIX also complete a vetting and approval process prior to accessing ATIX resources.
+Law enforcement agencies may access RISSafe, the RISS Officer Safety Website, and other resources—after completing a thorough vetting process—without the requirement to establish RISS membership.

 RISS has established information sharing partnerships with member and nonmember law enforcement agencies at the state and federal levels based on federated identity technology.
 RISS’s federated partnerships provide its members with access to numerous information services that are available on partner systems and provide users of partner systems with access to resources on RISSNET.